Suryamal Misran: Career

 Suryamall succeeded his father in the court in the office of Kaviraja in the reign of Maharao Raja Ram Singh.
 He wrote primarily in Dingal, though he also made occasional use of Sanskrit, Prakrit, Magadhi, Pingal and other dialects.

 Misran was a court poet (Raj-Kavi) of the Bundi kingdom, which was ruled by Hada Chauhans.
 In the poetry world, they are known as "Mahakavi".
 He undertook the work Vans Bhaskar during the reign of Maharao Ram Singh.
 He intended to write Vans Bhaskar in two volumes and twelve parts as an analogy with the sun, which has two solstices and twelve months in a year.
 He left the work unfinished at the eighth part of the second volume because of differences with the king, whose territory became a British protectorate, while the poet supported the Indian Rebellion of 1857.

 Suryamal Misran felt moved by the plight of ordinary Rajput soldiers.
-In at least three couplets of Veer Satsai he expressed his concern for the wives of brave soldiers, who asked the queen for a handful of grains against the promise of their husbands' heads rolling before hers, whenever needed in return.
-Veer-Satsai is a soulful expression of the hopes and aspirations of the valiant Rajasthani Warriors and their spouses.
-It sings of those who indulged unflinchingly in the dangerous game of defiance and death, preferring extinction with honour to a life of slavery and shame.
+In at least three couplets of Veer Satsai he expressed his concern for the wives of soldiers, who asked the queen for a handful of grains against the promise of their husbands' heads rolling before hers, whenever needed in return.
+Veer-Satsai is an expression of the hopes and aspirations of the Rajasthani Warriors and their spouses.
+It describes those who engaged in defiance and death, preferring extinction with honour to a life of slavery and shame.

 Misran's glorification of local heroes helped to develop the spirit of nationalization in Rajasthan.